Yordan Alvarez Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the seventh-best in MLB.
+- The Rays pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.70 team ERA ranks first among all league pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (3.69).

-- The Rays give up the third-fewest home runs in baseball (108 total, one per game).
+- Rays pitchers combine to allow 109 home runs (one per game), the third-fewest in the league.

-- The lefty's last appearance was on Saturday against the Baltimore Orioles, when he threw four innings, surrendering five earned runs while giving up five hits.
+- In his last time out on Sunday against the Baltimore Orioles, the right-hander threw five innings, allowing three earned runs while surrendering five hits.

+- The 22-year-old has put up a 5.17 ERA and 12 strikeouts per nine innings across 15 games this season, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.